shesgottadevelopit/sans-static/readme.md

 **Misc**
 - `gulp clean`: deletes the `dist` directory and its files and deletes the files in `build`

--These tasks are used just for copying files at the moment:
+- These tasks are used just for copying files at the moment:
     - `gulp js`
     - `gulp css`